 During our centenary year in 2011, we discovered all of the old log books previous headteachers had used to keep a record of the daily going ons at Stockbridge School.
 They were certainly interesting!
 However, the most recent log book was only uncovered recently and the most up to date entry was on the 9th January 2004.

 As these documents had been so vital to our discoveries of times gone by at Stockbridge and because we are rooted firmly in the digital age where technology never stands still, Mrs Jefferies has started the school log book once again.
 On the right is a picture of the first record made in the log book this year; 16th April 2012.

-If you click on the picture below, it will load up a larger version so that you can read it in detail.
 We are hoping to run this log book alongside an online book which our children will contribute to – watch this space!